5 Chinese Herbs That May Help In Treating Hair Loss

 Wu Wei Zin to help reduce hair loss

 This herb is popular as a beauty enhancer.
 It also serves as a tonic that helps purify the blood.
-Wu wei zin showed hair growth-promoting factors in a study conducted on rats (12).
-It can also help reduce hair loss and prevent photoaging (13).
+Wu wei zin has been scientifically shown to promote hair growth by stimulating hair follicle cells and extending the growth phase (anagen) in mice.
+It works by reducing a protein linked to hair loss and boosting follicle cell activity, leading to longer and stronger hair (14).
+It can also help reduce hair loss and prevent photoaging (15).

 5. Morus Albus